-- Store makeup brushes in an upright makeup holder or makeup pouch to keep them in their best condition.
-I actually love storing mine in cute mugs like this “Hello Gorgeous” one.
+- Store clean makeup brushes in an upright makeup holder or makeup pouch to keep them in their best condition.
+I actually love storing mine in cute coffee mugs like these.

 - Last but not least, be gentle on your makeup brushes and use them lightly when applying makeup.
 Avoid pressing down hard with them and they will last so much longer.

 I’d love to know- how often do you currently clean your makeup brushes?
+Do you have any questions on how to wash makeup brushes?
 Let me know in the comments!

 Thanks for stopping by!- Cara